olejorga/otto-throttle/README.md

 ## Requirements
 - X-Plane 11.xx > 11.50
+- Compiled for Windows, Linux* and macOS*

+\*Not tested on these OSs.

 ## Installation
-Place the extracted "otto_throttle" folder inside your plugins folder
+Place the extracted "otto_throttle" folder inside your plugins folder:
 ```bash
 C:\<PATH TO XP>\X-Plane 11\Resources\plugins\otto_throttle
 ```